A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Exact Computational Methods

 On one hand, we consider a feasible solution of the BRP with $U$ relocations and other retrieval moves.
 Since we have $L \leq U$, it is naturally feasible to Problem \ref{prob_BRPR}.

 On the other hand, according to \cite{Scholl-2018-IJPR}, the number of direct blockages in any configuration is a lower bound of the number of necessary relocations for that configuration.
 So, for any move sequence feasible to the BRP, after implementing its first $L$ relocations and applicable retrieval moves, the number of direct blockages in the resulting configuration is less than or equal to the number of relocations in the remaining sequence.
 Therefore, the second criterion is satisfied.
-In conclusion, Problem \ref{prob_BRPR} is a relaxation of the BRP. \end{proof}
+In conclusion, Problem \ref{prob_BRPR} is a relaxation of the BRP. \end{nproof}

 In the following, we present an MIP formulation for Problem \ref{prob_BRPR}, which is referred to as BRP-m3R.
 Because of its connection and similarity to Problem \ref{prob_BRP}, we re-use variables and constraints for model development.
-Nevertheless, we highlight that $\mathcal{T}$ is defined with respect to $\{1, 2, ..., L\}$.
-Also, to better describe our iterative procedure, we keep the constant $L$ in the objective function of this formulation.

-Next, we develop the following algorithm (in pseudo code) where BRP-m3R is computed and updated over and over to strengthen the lower bound of BRP-m3, and finally produces the strongest lower bound, i.e., the optimal value of BRP-m3.
+Nevertheless, we highlight that $\mathbb{T}$ is defined with respect to $\{1, 2, ..., L\}$.
+Also, to better describe our iterative procedure, we keep the constant $L$ in the objective function of this formulation. { } Next, we develop the following algorithm (in pseudo code) where BRP-m3R is computed and updated over and over to strengthen the lower bound of BRP-m3, and finally produces the strongest lower bound, i.e., the optimal value of BRP-m3.